Common Learning Experience

 CA 3150 Effective Presentations (4 Credits)

-Researching and refining ideas and then representing them effectively is an indispensable skill.
+Researching and refining ideas and then representing them effectively are indispensable skills.
 This course focuses on crafting effective written and spoken presentations that employ appropriate organizational, visual, and physical elements.
 Students have opportunities to select visual elements such as images, graphs, and charts; to address physical considerations such as voice, gesture, and body language; and to relate text, movement, and visuals in effective professional presentations.
-Students become familiar with and be able to use PowerPoint, In-Design, and Photoshop in crafting and supporting presentations.
+Students learn to use PowerPoint and other graphic presentation software in crafting and supporting presentations.